-5.3L V8 Engine shown, 6.0L V8 Engine similar
+5.3L V8 Engine

-The remote negative (-) terminal is located on the front engine lift bracket for the 4.2L L6 engine, and on the accessory drive bracket for the 5.3L or 6.0L V8 engines.
+The remote negative (-) terminal is located on the front engine lift bracket for the 4.2L L6 engine, and on the accessory drive bracket for the 5.3L V8 engine.

 - Connect the other end of the negative (-) cable to the remote negative (-) terminal on the vehicle with the dead battery. - 10.
 Now start the vehicle with the good battery and run the engine for a while. - Try to start the vehicle that had the dead battery.
 If it will not start after a few tries, it probably needs service.